 Even though hair loss doesn’t happen to everyone who takes methotrexate, it can occur whether you’re on a low dose or a high dose.
 However, a higher dose could result in more hair loss.

 In single-dose uses like this, hair loss and other side effects are uncommon, but can occur.
-Side effects tend to develop when taking the medication regularly for conditions like arthritis, cancer, or psoriasis.
+Side effects tend to develop when taking the medication regularly.

 The fact that methotrexate can cause hair loss might be confusing, considering that the drug is sometimes used to treat hair loss.